Covid-19 information

 - Ministry for Foreign Affairs, Ministry of Justice, Ministry of HealthIceland eases restrictions - all children's activities back to normal06.05.2020

-- Ministry of Justice, Ministry of Social Affairs, Prime Minister's Office, Ministry of Finance and Economic AffairsGovernment of Iceland announces increased support for companies and extension of part-time unemployment benefits28.04.2020
+- Ministry of Justice, Ministry of Social Affairs and Labour, Prime Ministers Office, Ministry of Finance and Economic AffairsGovernment of Iceland announces increased support for companies and extension of part-time unemployment benefits28.04.2020

 - Ministry of Justice, Ministry of HealthIceland Introduces Temporary Schengen Border Controls and 14-day Quarantine for International Arrivals22.04.2020

-- Ministry of Transport and Local Government, Prime Minister's Office, Ministry of Finance and Economic AffairsGovernment of Iceland Announces Second Phase of Economic Response Package to the COVID-19 Crisis21.04.2020
+- Ministry of Infrastructure, Prime Ministers Office, Ministry of Finance and Economic AffairsGovernment of Iceland Announces Second Phase of Economic Response Package to the COVID-19 Crisis21.04.2020

 - Ministry of Finance and Economic AffairsAgreement on guarantee of credit institutions’ supplemental loans to businesses17.04.2020

-- Ministry for Foreign Affairs, Ministry of Industries and Innovation, Ministry of Justice, Ministry of HealthStrict measures to contain the spread of Covid-19 in Iceland25.03.2020
+- Ministry for Foreign Affairs, Ministry of Food٫ Agriculture and Fisheries, Ministry of Justice, Ministry of HealthStrict measures to contain the spread of Covid-19 in Iceland25.03.2020

-- Ministry of Finance and Economic Affairs, Ministry of Transport and Local Government, Prime Minister's Office, Ministry for Foreign AffairsIcelandic Government announces 1.6bn USD response package to the COVID-19 crisis21.03.2020
+- Ministry of Finance and Economic Affairs, Ministry of Infrastructure, Prime Ministers Office, Ministry for Foreign AffairsIcelandic Government announces 1.6bn USD response package to the COVID-19 crisis21.03.2020

 - Ministry for Foreign Affairs, Ministry of JusticeIceland implements Schengen and EU travel restrictions 20.03.2020